kevinrue/bioconductor-website-next/content/posts/how-to-contribute.md

 ## Introduction

+This article describes the recommended process for contributing to this website.

 This website is mainly written in [JavaScript][javascript-website], using a number of packages from [npm][npm-website], the Node Package Manager.